 Regulatory and helper T-cell subsets in health and disease

 CD4+ T-cells are central players of adaptive immune responses, because they co-ordinate the activity of several other immune cells such as dendritic cells (DC), B cells and cytotoxic CD8+T-cells.
 CD4+T-cells can be subdivided into two broad subsets of helper and regulatory cells, which promote and suppress immune responses, respectively.
 Both regulatory and helper T-cells can produce Interleukin-10 (IL-10), which is a potent anti-inflammatory cytokine but also promotes cytotoxic T-cell responses and B-cell antibody production.
-Consequently, IL-10 has a dual role in autoimmunity and cancer: On the one hand, it is required to maintain intestinal immune homeostasis and to prevent colitis, but on the other hand it could promote the generation of pathogenic autoantibodies in systemic lupus erythematosus (SLE).
-Also in cancer IL-10 might have a dual role.
+Consequently, IL-10 has a dual role in autoimmunity and cancer: On the one hand, it is required to maintain intestinal immune homeostasis and to prevent colitis, but on the other hand it could promote the generation of pathogenic autoantibodies in systemic lupus erythematosus (SLE) or cytotoxic anti-tumor T-cell responses.

-Regulatory T-cells can be sub-divided into the well-defined CD25+Tregs, which express the lineage-defining transcription factor FOXP3, and Tr1-cells, which produce high levels of IL-10.
-It is debated whether Tr1-cells represent an independent differentiation lineage or only a transient and unstable activation stage.
-We identified a population of cytotoxic Tr1-like cells that express the lineage-defining transcription factor Eomesodermin.
-These Tr1-cells, but not FOXP3+Tregs, were functionally impaired in systemic lupus erythematosus and in inflammatory bowel diseases, suggesting a key role in these diseases.
-Their role in cancer is under current investigation.
+Regulatory T-cells can be sub-divided into the well-defined CD25+Tregs, which express the lineage-defining transcription factor FOXP3, and the enigmatic Tr1-cells, which produce high levels of IL-10.
+It is unclear whether Tr1-cells represent an independent differentiation lineage or a transient and unstable activation stage.
+We identified a population of cytotoxic Tr1-like cells in human tissues that produce high levels of IL-10, are generated upon chronic antigenic activation.
+They stably express the lineage-defining transcription factor EOMES and are probably derived from pro-inflammatory EOMES+Th1-cells.
+EOMES+Tr1-like-cells are involved in several immune-mediated diseases.
+Thus, EOMES+Tr1-like cells, but not FOXP3+Tregs, were functionally impaired in systemic lupus erythematosus and in inflammatory bowel diseases (IBDs).
+Furthermore, they were enriched and clonally expanded in different types of human tumors.
+Tumour-infiltrating Tr1-like cells were associated with poor prognosis, but also with response to immunotherapy.
+In multiple sclerosis they were enriched and clonally expended in the cerebrospinal fluid, and they produced IL-10 in brain lesions.
+However, they were activated by EBV, but failed to respond to myelin-derived self-antigens, possibly explaining why they fail to prevent CNS damage.

 Projects